-ArcGIS Prois capable of managing, visualizing, and processing multidimensional raster data, and publishing them as a web service.
+ArcGIS Pro is capable of managing, visualizing, and processing multidimensional raster data, and publishing them as a web service.
 Adding a multidimensional raster layer to the map view allows you to quickly display or examine your variables in one file.

 There are two ways to bring your multidimensional raster data into ArcGIS Pro: as a multidimensional raster layer and as a multidimensional mosaic dataset.
 To add the multidimensional raster layer, use the Add Data > Multidimensional Raster Layer option on the Map tab.

 By default, the system applies the Multidimensional Raster processing template and creates one multidimensional raster layer for each selected variable.
-The new raster layer contains the multidimensional information from the variable, which can be visualized, analyzed and shared.
+The new raster layer contains the multidimensional information from the variable, which can be visualized, analyzed, and shared.

 When you work with large amounts of multidimensional data with multiple variables, the multidimensional mosaic dataset is an effective way to store and manage your data and perform data analysis.

 The Cloud Raster Format (CRF) supports multidimensional raster storage and is the default output raster format for the geoprocessing tools in the Multidimensional Analysis toolset.
 The .CRF file is optimized for writing and reading large files in a distributed processing and storage environment.
 In a .CRF file, multidimensional raster data is divided into smaller bundles of tiles, which allows multiple processes to write simultaneously to an output.

 To convert a multidimensional mosaic dataset to a .CRF file, use the Copy Raster tool and choose .CRF as the output format.